Spotlight on SIG Scheduling

 KN: Our primary goal is always to build and maintain extensible and stable scheduling runtime, and I bet this goal will remain unchanged forever.

 As already mentioned, extensibility is key to solving the challenge of the diverse needs of scheduling.
-Rather than trying to support every different use case directly in kube-scheduler, we will continue to focus on enhancing extensibility so that it can accommodate various use cases. kube-scheduler-wasm-extention that I mentioned is also part of this initiative.
+Rather than trying to support every different use case directly in kube-scheduler, we will continue to focus on enhancing extensibility so that it can accommodate various use cases. kube-scheduler-wasm-extension that I mentioned is also part of this initiative.

 Regarding stability, introducing new optimizations like QueueHint is one of our strategies.
 Additionally, maintaining throughput is also a crucial goal towards the future.
 We’re planning to enhance our throughput monitoring (ref), so that we can notice degradation as much as possible on our own before releasing.
 But, realistically, we can’t cover every possible scenario.
 We highly appreciate any attention the community can give to scheduling throughput and encourage feedback and alerts regarding performance issues!